LearnOnDemandSystems/docs/lod/terminal-access.md

 ### Debian/Ubuntu

+Depending on your distribution, you will need to use one of two methods to add a new network adapter:

+1. Using /etc/network/interfaces.
+This is based on the ifupdown package, which has been superseded by a new default method (Netplan) that uses either the Network Manager or Systemd-netorkd renderers.
+2. Using [Netplan](https://netplan.io/"Netplan) YAML configuration files.
+The Netplan YAML file contains a description of the network interfaces and their respective configurations.

-- Open /etc/network/interfaces and add an entry for eth**X** where X is equal to the number of adapters your VM has.
+- To add a network interface using a distribution configured to use the ifupdown package, open /etc/network/interfaces and add an entry for eth**X** where X is equal to the number of adapters your VM has.
 It should be set to automatically start at boot and pull DHCP information.
     - Sample Configuration:

     ```linenums